 European University Viadrina, Frankfurt (Oder), Germany, 26-27 March 2026

-International workshop organized by the European University Viadrina, Frankfurt (Oder) and the University of Wroclaw, funded by the German-Polish Science Foundation (Deutsch-Polnische Wissenschaftsstiftung/ Polsko-Niemiecka Fundacja na rzecz Nauki)
+International workshop organized by the European University Viadrina, Frankfurt (Oder) and the Jean Monnet Chait at the University of Wroclaw, funded by the German-Polish Science Foundation (Deutsch-Polnische Wissenschaftsstiftung/ Polsko-Niemiecka Fundacja na rzecz Nauki)

 An increasing number of democracies around the world is subject to processes of ‘autocratization’ or ‘democratic backsliding’.
 Within the European Union, several states are affected by multifaceted authoritarian tendencies.
 In Hungary and in Poland, right-wing governments have dismantled democracy and the rule of law.
 Slovakia since 2023 has embarked on a similar path of autocratization.
 In Germany, the right-wing populist AfD is set to win the upcoming general elections in some Eastern states and will put democracy under pressure.
 One more recent non-European example is the United States under President Donald Trump’s second presidency.